-Being in nature is a necessary part of being mindful as teens.
+Being in nature is a necessary part of being mindful as a teen.
 When we are disconnected from nature, we feel sluggish, distracted, and disconnected.
-Reconnecting to nature it is important for our physical and mental health.
+Reconnecting to nature is important for our physical and mental health.
 Maybe you live in a city and you don’t really have the option to go for a walk in the woods but nature is always near us in many different ways.
-This is an great exercise to add to your mindfulness practice.
+This is a great exercise to add to your mindfulness practice.

 9. Get Grounded

 Depending on your circumstance, this could be simply digging your toes into some dirt in your backyard or it could be walking on the beach.
-It could also be gardening, laying in the grass, or climbing a tree.
-Doing these things are great for our health and our mindfulness.
+It could also be gardening, lying in the grass, or climbing a tree.
+Doing these things is great for our health and our mindfulness.

 11. Anxiety Cleanse

-Whether it’s the ocean, a waterfall, a river, or just the shower/bath tub.
+Whether it’s the ocean, a waterfall, a river, or just the shower/bathtub.
 Doing a water cleanse is an amazing mindfulness practice!
 Imagine all your fears and worries washing away with the waves and you are a new person after.
 (Bonus points if you go cliff jumping.
-Might give you anxiety before the anxiety cleanse though.)
+Might give you anxiety before the anxiety cleanses though.)